-BOSTON, Sept.
-6, 2019 /PRNewswire/ -- Goldman Sachs has successfully completed 81% of the consumer relief required of it under its 2016 settlements with the U.S. Department of Justice and three states as of August 8, 2019, according to the September 6 report by the Independent Monitor of the settlements, Professor Eric D. Green.
-According to Professor Green, Goldman Sachs is continuing to make steady progress towards fulfilling its obligation to provide $1.8 billion in consumer relief under those settlements.
+BOSTON, Oct.
+9, 2020 /PRNewswire/ -- Goldman Sachs has successfully completed 94.7% of the consumer relief required of it under its 2016 settlements with the U.S. Department of Justice and three states according to the October 9 report by the Independent Monitor of the settlements, Professor Eric D. Green.
+According to Professor Green, as of September 30, 2020, Goldman Sachs is continuing to make steady progress towards fulfilling its obligation to provide $1.8 billion in consumer relief under those settlements.

-It is the Monitor's twelfth report since the April 11, 2016 settlement.
+It is the Monitor's fifteenth report since the April 11, 2016 settlement.

-"Thus, a little more than three years and four months after the Settlement Agreements were signed, Goldman Sachs appears to be approximately 81% toward completing its Consumer Relief obligations," Professor Green said in the report.
-As detailed in the Monitor's May report, data suggests Goldman Sachs has exceeded the minimum amount of credit that must be earned in each of the three settling states – California, Illinois and New York.
+"Thus, four and a half years after the Settlement Agreements were signed, Goldman Sachs appears to be almost 95% of the way toward completing its Consumer Relief obligations," Professor Green said in the report, which again noted data suggesting Goldman Sachs has now exceeded the minimum amount of credit that must be earned in each of the three settling states of California, Illinois and New York.